 In Gaza, Lebanon and the West Bank, humanitarian aid, including medical supplies and food, face significant barriers in reaching those in need.
 Delays and impediments at checkpoints severely hamper efforts to distribute aid to those who need it, and once goods do gain entry to Gaza, attacks on aid workers and facilities are a constant threat.
 The lack of essential medical supplies getting into Gaza and the West Bank drastically limits stock in the few health centres still operational, further hampering the ability to provide adequate healthcare to patients with desperate chronic conditions.

 More than 8,000 children have been diagnosed with malnutrition, according to the United Nations.
-The ongoing conflict has disrupted food supplies, pushing Gaza towards a potential famine.
+The ongoing conflict has disrupted food supplies, pushing thousands towards a potential famine.
 The destruction of infrastructure, overcrowding in shelters and the rise of malnutrition cases have heightened the risk of the spread of infectious diseases.
 Limited access to clean water and sanitation facilities has further compounded this issue, increasing the prevalence of diseases such as diarrhoea and respiratory infections.

-You won’t imagine how these critical donated items will make the patients happy in the light of lack of medication, especially chronic disease medications
+You won’t imagine how these critical donated items will make the patients happy in the light of lack of medication, especially chronic disease medications.

 – Ahmed El Najjar, Anera Medical Donations Officer, Gaza –

 IHP medicines have been utilised by our partner Anera as part of their free medical days, at their wound clinics and more recently, at the opening of a dedicated non-communicable disease clinic in Khan Younis.
 People living with chronic conditions like heart disease and diabetes are particularly at risk to disruptions in their treatment so ensuring sustained access to medication is vital.
-IHP have sent six shipments to help support almost 500,000 people
+IHP have sent six shipments to help support almost 500,000 people.

 IHP has shipped medication to support over 68,000 people.
 Shipments included over £3 million worth of cancer medicines, supporting 868 patients who are undergoing ongoing treatment and mental health medicine for over 4,500 people.
 Patients just like Malek’s sister, whose family faced a desperate search to find the medicines she needed.
 READ THEIR STORY HERE